-Recently we celebrated Mother’s Day and while on that topic of moms I can recall my first conversation with Patty.
-She came across Thinking Paper while booking her daughter Annie’s wedding photographer, the beautiful and talented, Jeri Houseworth.
-Jeri’s blog features previous weddings we both had the pleasure to be a part of- Patty took notice and reached out.
+Recently we celebrated Mother’s Day and while on the topic of moms I remember my first phone conversation with Patty.
+She found Thinking Paper while booking her daughter Annie’s wedding photographer, the beautiful and talented, Jeri Houseworth.
+Jeri’s blog features some previous weddings we both had the pleasure to be a part of- Patty took notice and reached out.
 (Thank you Jeri!)

 Patty was planning her first daughter Annie’s wedding and ordered an invitation sample so that she could see Thinking Paper’s quality in-person.
-We later spoke over the phone in more detail and I hoped it helped ease the complicated invitation process for her.
+We later spoke on the phone in more detail, I hoped our conversation helped ease the very complicated invitation process for her.
 Which by the way is quite challenging and seems to always catch everyone off guard because it is such an important part of your wedding planning process.
-All logistics of your wedding day need to be thought out, organized and worded a special way throughout your invitation ensemble so that your guests can know and plan ahead accordingly.
+All logistics of the wedding day need to be thought out, organized and worded a special way throughout your invitation ensemble so that your guests can know and plan ahead accordingly.

-Not long after Annie’s wedding in October, Patty and I dove right into Maggie’s wedding in March.
-With a shorter timeframe this round, I assured her that by now she was a pro and we would nail it again... and we did!
+Not long after Annie’s wedding in October, Patty and I dove right into Maggie’s wedding that March.
+With a shorter timeframe than before, I assured her that by now she was a pro and we would nail it again... and we sooo did!

 Maggie’s wedding was equally breathtaking as well and her talented photographer, Katelyn James who captured the essence of that day so beautifully.

-For me, this experience of working with Patty and her daughters is one for the books.
-This experience backs me up in saying how bittersweet my role can be.
+For me, this experience working with Patty and her daughters is one for the books, and backs me up in saying how bittersweet my role can be.
 I’ve worked with Patty for one year, we’ve discussed wedding papers and the details - in detail.
 We’ve exchanged well wishes on our personal celebrations and holidays.
-I’ve been with her up until each of these wedding days, and like a happy puppy amped with excitement, I wait patiently to see how it all turned out.
+I’ve been with her up until each of these wedding days and anxiously awaited the big day like a happy puppy amped with excitement.
+I wait patiently to hear from Patty and how it all turned out.
 How did everyone, the bride, family and friends look?
 How did everything come together?
 Did those centerpiece ideas turn out?
 How about the table cards and menus?
 Was it not one of THE BEST nights of your life or what?!!

-Thanks to social media and blog posts from the other vendors, and even better when those I’ve worked with email and share personally- The entire work experience for me comes full circle.
+Thanks to social media, blog posts from the other vendors present, and those I’ve worked with who email and share personally- the entire work experience for me comes full circle.
 Not only did my time with you begin with us thinking out loud of ideas and using our imagination of what that day will look like, and how we can best express and represent that vision on paper- I also get to see how your vision, hopes and dreams came true.

 Thank you so much for sharing these beautiful weddings with me!